UncleUncleRj/SC4-3DMouseCam/README.md

 # SC4-3DMouseCam

-SC4-3DMouseCam is an experimental DLL plugin for SimCity 4 Deluxe Edition on Steam which will modify the camera to allow middle-mouse 3D Movement (RTS Style).
+SC4-3DMouseCam is a DLL plugin for SimCity 4 Deluxe Edition.
+It completely changes the SC4 Camera into a more modern City Builder style Mouse-Controlled camera.

-This project is currently an early alpha.
-It is intended for testing, feedback, and development acceleration rather than normal gameplay.
+This project is currently in BETA.
+Feel free to play with it, but __WARNING - backup your important cities and regions first!__

 ## Requirements

-- Windows version of SimCity 4 Deluxe or Rush Hour
+- Windows version of SimCity 4 Deluxe Edition (Rush Hour)
-- Game version `1.1.641`, typically the Steam or GOG digital release
+- Game version `641`, used by the Steam, GOG, and EA App digital releases

 Older disc/retail builds are not supported, and at this time support is not planned.

 ## Installation

 1. Download the `SC4-3DMouseCam.dll` file from the releases page.
-2. Copy it to your SimCity 4 Plugins folder, on Windows native it's usually:
+2. Copy it to your SimCity 4 Plugins folder, usually:

    ```text
    %USERPROFILE%\Documents\SimCity 4\Plugins\